Limited Edition Giclée - Original Crate Label - Gravenstein Apple Fair 2016 (Cow) - by Dan Gilbert

 In 2007 I began designing the poster and graphics for the Gravenstein Apple Fair in Sebastopol, California.
 Having a history in the apple industry, it was appropriate to begin designing in the style of the original fruit crate labels.
 Over the years I continued to develop my style and have become one of the few contemporary designers to accurately work in this nostalgic, decorative motif.
 Crate Label graphics present some of the most romantic and creative marriages of typography and promotional illustration and have been a popular collectible for decades.
 My work aims to mirror this classic style while utilizing today's digital tools.

 I've designed many crate label style posters for the Apple Fair, each year choosing a mascot that represented some aspect of the local Sonoma County farming community.
-The 2014 design features a rooster, poultry being a significant part of the local farming community.
-The apples are Gravenstein, the local festival's namesake.
-And the overall design is placed on a black background, a motif often used in traditional crate labels of the 1930s.
+The whimsical 2016 design presents a cow standing atop a red Gravenstein apple with the local Sebastopol landscape in the background.

 I designed and assembled the components of art and photographic illustration in Adobe Photoshop.
 I print the giclée myself on a Canon Pro-100 on Red River Aurora Art Natural 285, 100% Cotton Rag, Museum Grade, Heavy weight.
-The editions are signed and limited as follows: 20x14"- 75 copies; 16x12" - 100 copies; 12x9" 125 copies.
+The editions are signed and limited as follows: 16x14" - 75 copies; 12x10" - 100 copies; 10x 8" 125 copies.
 Each print is signed and is accompanied by a Certificate of Authenticity.
 The prints are carefully packaged flat with plenty of padding.

 I will be adding more limited editions to the collection.
 If you enjoy my work and are looking for a larger and less expensive alternative, please check out the collection of posters - these are out of print editions that are not available anywhere else.